IBMSecurityDocs/qradar_appfw_v2/docs/documentation/qradar_app_base_streams.md

 ## Base image streams

-There are three QRadar _base image streams_ for app development.
+Currently, there are three QRadar _base image streams_ for app development.

 The latest releases of each stream are always based upon the same Red Hat Universal Base Image 8 Minimal (ubi8-minimal) image version, and differ only in their pre-installed version of Python and associated packages.